ZerojumpLine/Robust-Skin-Lesion-Classification/README.md

 We brought code from [CICL](https://github.com/YMarrakchi/CICL) and [LDAM](https://github.com/kaidic/LDAM-DRW).

 ## Citation
-If you find this code useful, please consider to cite our work:
+If you find this code useful, please consider citing our work:

 ```
 @article{li2022estimating,